Virginia Law & Business Review: Symposia

 Each spring, the Virginia Law & Business Review sponsors an academic symposium held at the University of Virginia School of Law.
-Topics of recent symposia have included: the impact of institutional investors on capital markets, U.S. competitiveness in the world economy, and the global credit crisis of 2009.
+Topics of recent symposia include the impact of institutional investors on capital markets, U.S. competitiveness in the world economy, and the global credit crisis of 2009.

-Notable speakers at recent symposia have included: William W. Bratton (Georgetown University Law Center), Robert F. Bruner (University of Virginia Darden School of Business), Donald C. Langevoort (Georgetown University Law Center), Paul Mahoney (University of Virginia School of Law), and Randall S. Thomas (Vanderbilt University Law School), among others.
+Notable speakers have included William W. Bratton (Georgetown University Law Center), Robert F. Bruner (University of Virginia Darden School of Business), Donald C. Langevoort (Georgetown University Law Center), Paul Mahoney (University of Virginia School of Law), and Randall S. Thomas (Vanderbilt University Law School).

-The most recent symposium, "The Business of Health Care," featured a keynote speech by Earl "Duke" Collier, Jr. of the University of Virginia Law School Class of 1973, former Deputy Administrator of the Health Care Finance Administration (now the Center of Medicare & Medicaid Services) and current health care executive.
+A past symposium, "The Business of Health Care," featured a keynote speech by Earl "Duke" Collier, Jr., a 1973 graduate of the University of Virginia School of Law.
+Collier is a former Deputy Administrator of the Health Care Finance Administration (now the Centers for Medicare & Medicaid Services) and current health care executive.

 Membership

 The Virginia Law & Business Review selects its members based on the results of a legal writing competition held each spring and fall at the University of Virginia School of Law.
-The competition consists of an editing exercise and a writing exercise to test each applicant's knowledge of English grammar and legal citation rules and conventions.
-There is not a fixed number of new members accepted each year; recent classes have ranged from about 30 to 40 new student-editors per year.
+The competition consists of editing and writing exercises to test each applicant's knowledge of English grammar and legal citation rules and conventions.
+There is no fixed number of new members accepted each year; recent classes have ranged from about 30 to 40 new student-editors per year.